linux-surface/kernel/Documentation/driver-api/surface_aggregator/ssh.rst

-Note that, even though requests and events should be uniquely identifiable by target category and command ID alone, the EC may require specific priority and instance ID values to accept a command.
+Note that, even though requests and events should be uniquely identifiable by target category and command ID alone, the EC may require specific target ID and instance ID values to accept a command.
 A command that is accepted for ``TID=1``, for example, may not be accepted for ``TID=2`` and vice versa.